-In 2018, water consumption per passenger ranked as follows: P1>P3>P2.

-Between 2016 and 2018 the mean water consumption per passenger of the ports ranked as follows: P1>P3>P2.
-At P1 port, the mean value of water consumption per passenger was above the overall mean value by 63.9 l/passenger.
-On the contrary, water consumption per passenger was below the overall mean value by 46.8 and 17.1 l/passenger at P2 and P3 ports, respectively.
+In 2018, water consumption per passenger ranked as P1>P3>P2.
+Between 2016 and 2018 the mean water consumption per passenger of the ports ranked as P1>P3>P2.
+At P1, the mean value of water consumption per passenger was above the overall mean value by 63.9 l/passenger.
+On the contrary, water consumption per passenger was below the overall mean value by 46.8 and 17.1 l/passenger at P2 and P3, respectively.
 Again, such indicators are somewhat meaningless being the biased values of water consumption at P1 much higher than those at P2 and P3.

-At P3 port, the relatively higher value of water consumption per passenger is likely due to the low number of passengers that does not include the passengers of the several pleasure yachts and recreational boats hosted at the port.
+At P3, the relatively higher value of water consumption per passenger is likely due to the low number of passengers that does not include the passengers of the several leisure yachts and recreational boats hosted at the port.

-Figures 9-11 show comparisons between the port's value of water consumption per passenger and the overall mean value of the respective year from 2016 to 2018.
+Figures 9-11 show comparisons between the values of water consumption per passenger and the overall mean value of the respective year from 2016 to 2018.

-No information was provided by P1 port about chronic and accidental water contamination.
+No information was provided by P1 about chronic and accidental water contamination.

-P2 and P3 ports reported no episodes of potential chronic water contamination resulting from accidental water discharge during the maintenance of ships.
-Moreover, P2 and P3 ports openly reported that they do not use fertilizers or herbicides, insecticides, and pesticides to maintain open air spaces.
+P2 and P3 reported no episodes of potential chronic water contamination resulting from accidental water discharge during the maintenance of ships.
+Moreover, P2 and P3 openly reported that they do not use fertilizers or herbicides, insecticides, and pesticides to maintain open air spaces.

 P2 port entrusts wastewater handling to specialized concessionaires in accordance with the operational and environmental needs of the port system.
-P2 port does not consider wastewater reuse given the small green areas and the lack of space in the port area to install a wastewater treatment plant.
+P2 does not consider wastewater reuse given the small green areas and the lack of space in the port area to install a wastewater treatment plant.

-No runoff water management is done at P2 and P3 ports.
+No runoff water management is done at P2 and P3.

-Only P3 port reported two potential episodes of accidental contamination resulting from leakage of fuels and sludge in 2017, whereas P2 port reported no episode of accidental contamination in the time period 2016-2018.
+Only P3 reported two potential episodes of accidental contamination resulting from leakage of fuels and sludge in 2017, whereas P2 port reported no episode of accidental contamination in the time period 2016-2018.

-Ports P3 and P1 reported that they have no initiatives to reduce water consumption, while Port P2 has installed a drip irrigation system for green spaces.
+P3 and P1 reported that they have no initiatives to reduce water consumption, while P2 has installed a drip irrigation system for green spaces.

-Port P3 reported to have no initiatives aiming to protect marine water from pollution, whereas P2 port has oil spill management equipment.
-At P1 port, some schemes are in place for the protection of groundwater and marine waters from pollution.
+P3 reported to have no initiatives aiming to protect marine water from pollution, whereas P2 has oil spill management equipment.
+At P1, some schemes are in place for the protection of groundwater and marine waters from pollution.

-P1 and P2 ports and their respective water suppliers monitor water consumption.
-At P2 port, the local water supplier monitors the quality of surface water and groundwater.
-On the contrary, P3 port reported no monitoring of water consumption and no monitoring of surface water and groundwater quality.
+P1 and P2 and their respective water suppliers monitor water consumption.
+At P2, the local water supplier monitors the quality of surface water and groundwater.
+On the contrary, P3 reported no monitoring of water consumption and no monitoring of surface water and groundwater quality.

-Protection of groundwater from pollution is done with the equipment provided by the local water supplier at P2 port, whereas P3 port reported no protection of groundwater from pollution.
+Protection of groundwater from pollution is done with the equipment provided by the local water supplier at P2, whereas P3 reported no protection of groundwater from pollution.

-P1 port organizes training and education of port staff related to water protection.
-On the contrary, P2 and P3 ports do not make these activities.
+P1 organizes training and education of port staff related to water protection.
+On the contrary, P2 and P3 do not entrust these activities.

-Figure 1 Ports' total water consumption.
-Leakages, incidents, and flushing were not considered.
+Figure 1 Ports' total water consumption not including leakages, incidents, and flushing.

-Figure 2 Ports' water consumption per port area.
-Leakages, incidents, and flushing were not considered.
+Figure 2 Ports' water consumption per port area not including leakages, incidents, and flushing.

-Figure 3 Ports' mean water consumption and overall maximum, minimum and mean water consumption values per port area in the time period 2016-2018.
-Leakages, incidents, and flushing were not considered.
+Figure 3 Ports' mean water consumption and overall maximum, minimum and mean water consumption values per port area in the time period 2016-2018 not including leakages, incidents, and flushing.

-Figure 4 P1 Port's water consumption per port area.
-Leakages, incidents, and flushing were not considered.
+Figure 4 P1 Port's water consumption per port area not including leakages, incidents, and flushing.

-Figure 5 P2 Port's water consumption per port area.
-Leakages, incidents, and flushing were not considered.
+Figure 5 P2 Port's water consumption per port area not including leakages, incidents, and flushing.

-Figure 6 P3 Port's water consumption per port area.
-Leakages, incidents, and flushing were not considered.
+Figure 6 P3 Port's water consumption per port area not including leakages, incidents, and flushing.

-Figure 7 Ports' water consumption per passenger.
-Leakages, incidents, and flushing were not considered.
+Figure 7 Ports' water consumption per passenger not including leakages, incidents, and flushing.